Skip to main content

 npx @bond-wm/init

-What does this script do?
+What this script does:

 At this point, you have a local git repository that configures bond-wm.
 You'll want to get the window manager running, but you're otherwise free to start making tweaks inside the configuration.